news & events

 In January, we gathered and invited our friends and neighbors to drink beer, enjoy some food, and sing some hymns (Check out the photos!).
 With the return of the alleluias at Easter, we had our second "Beer & Hymns" on Friday, May 1, from 7-8:30 p.m. with all of us learning a lot of "new" hymns from our hymnal!

-The Congregation Council held a retreat on July 24, 2015.
+The Congregation Council met on August 13, 2015.
 The council

 The congregation of St. Luke held its semi-annual meeting on Sunday May 17, 2015 along with a festive brunch.
 Reports about their work during 2014-15 were received from the council’s committees and officers.
 The following people were elected to the Congregation Council for a two-year term, renewable once: Melissa Faulkner, David Vagts, and Janet Bartczak.
 Eric Brown and Mark Engel were elected to a second two-year term.
 Two seats remain vacant.
 We thank Mark Freitag, Susan Clark, Kim Schaeffer, Ruth Anne Yax, and Annette for their service.
 We also are grateful to those who continue to serve for 2015-16: Catherine Ramsdell, Sharon Mazna, Courtney Sarnow, Ken Torrence, and Paul Powers.
 A survey about preferences for St. Luke’s ministries and events was distributed, as was a wishlist for building renovations.
 The Retreat Committee is studying how to bring back the retreat tradition.